Atomic Anatomy of Low-Inertia Power Systems: Structural Duality

 For a solid cylinder rotating about an axis (such as a rotor shaft in SM), the moment of inertia $J = \frac{1}{2}mr^2$, where $m$ and $r$ denote the mass and radius of the cylinder, respectively.
 Hence, a higher mass not only contributes to a higher moment of inertia, but also naturally align to a smaller change in frequency during contingencies.
 On the other hand, VSGs do not have any inherent physical mass, and thus do not benefit from natural storage of kinetic energy.
 However, the maximum amount of energy stored in its DC capacitor, given by $E_C = \frac{1}{2}CV^2$ with $C$ being the DC capacitance and $V$ being the DC voltage across it, is programmed to provide \textit{virtual inertial} response similar to the mechanical inertia.

-\textit{\textbf{Remark II:} Comparing the expressions for moment of inertia $J$ and stored energy in capacitors $E_C$ (with $C$ as the equivalent mass in VSGs), an important disparity is the scale of the characteristic mass between SMs \& VSGs with $m\gg m_e$.}
+\textit{\textbf{Remark II:} Comparing the expressions for moment of inertia $J$ and stored energy in capacitors $E_C$ (with $C$ as the equivalent mass in VSGs), an important disparity is the scale of the characteristic mass between SMs (rotor) \& VSGs (DC capacitence) with $m\gg m_e$.} {It is worthy notifying that this letter consistently follows the definition of inertia of SMs and VSGs in \cite{dirk}.}

 \textit{\textbf{Corollary I:} Using the mass disparity in Remark II, single mass $m$ of the system can be visualized as the nucleus in Bohr's model, which accounts for majority of the atomic mass, whereas the electrons (analogous to the VSGs) orbiting around it signify negligible system mass $m_e$.}